N.B. RE: TIA Clinic

 Prof Dominick McCabe / Dr Allan McCarthy (Vascular Neurology) will run the clinic service one week, and Dr Dan Ryan / Prof Rónán Collins / Prof Tara Coughlan / Prof Des O’Neill / Dr James Mahon (ARHC/Stroke Service) will run the service the following week.

-All TIA patients with ‘high risk’ clinical features should be referred to ED for urgent assessment with a view to admission with the revised AMNCH web-based RASP referral proforma regardless of their ABCD2 Score, as should all suspected TIA patients with an ABCD2 Score of ≥ 4 (see attached revised proforma).
+All TIA patients with ‘high risk’ clinical features should be referred to ED for urgent assessment with a view to admission with the revised TUH RASP referral proforma regardless of their ABCD2 Score, as should all suspected TIA patients with an ABCD2 Score of ≥ 4.

 This email account will not be checked after 12pm on Fridays or at weekends.
-Therefore, because TIAs are medical emergencies, all suspected TIA patients in the catchment area seen by their GP, or the Emergency Department (ED) staff at the weekend from Friday pm to Monday 9am, who have an ABCD2 Score of 0-3, will need to be referred to the ED for assessment and possible admission under the medical team on call if a TIA is confirmed (a low threshold for referral to the medical team is recommended).
-The medical team staff will subsequently refer patients to the RASP / Stroke Service, as appropriate, on Monday am.
+Therefore, because TIAs are medical emergencies, all suspected TIA patients in the catchment area seen by their GP / Emergency Department (ED) staff at the weekend from 12pm on Friday to 9am on Monday, regardless of their ABCD2 Score, also need to be referred to the ED that day for assessment and possible admission under the medical team on call if a TIA is confirmed (a low threshold for referral to the medical team is recommended).
+The ED / medical team will initially investigate, treat and subsequently refer patients to the RASP / Stroke Service, as appropriate, on Monday am.
 Specific arrangements for Bank Holidays will be posted on the website in advance.
 Following assessment by RASP service staff, urgent decisions re management and secondary prevention, including anti-thrombotic therapy, will be made and communicated to the referring doctor.